okta/okta.github.io/_source/_posts/2019-04-30-store-data-firebase-aspnet-mvc-csharp.md

 ## Learn More About ASP.NET, Firebase, and Secure Authentication

-If you’d like to learn more about using secure OAuth and user management in ASP.NET, we’ve also published a number of posts that might interest you:
+If you'd like to learn more about using secure OAuth and user management in ASP.NET, we've also published a number of posts that might interest you:

 * [Build a CRUD App with ASP.NET MVC and Entity Framework Authentication](https://developer.okta.com/blog/2019/03/11/build-a-crud-app-with-aspnet-mvc-and-entity-framework)
 * [Build a CRUD App with ASP.NET Framework 4.x Web API and Angular](https://developer.okta.com/blog/2018/07/27/build-crud-app-in-aspnet-framework-webapi-and-angular)